 The required text is Campbell BIOLOGY in Focus, 1st Edition (2014).
-You may also use Campbell Biology (9th) edition, provided you take responsibility for determining the correspondence between pages and chapters in the two editions.
+You may also use Campbell Biology (9th or 10th edition), provided you take responsibility for determining the correspondence between pages and chapters for your assignments.
 In general, you will find the readings briefer in the Focus textbook and more closely aligned with the lectures.